Apple plunge deepens Warren Buffett's book value woes

-(Reuters) - The plunge in Apple Inc’s share price will likely cause new pain for Warren Buffett’s Berkshire Hathaway Inc, after the conglomerate suffered a big quarterly decline in its net worth that will hit its bottom line.
+(Reuters) - The plunge in Apple Inc’s (AAPL.O) share price will likely cause new pain for Warren Buffett’s Berkshire Hathaway Inc (BRKa.N), after the conglomerate suffered a big quarterly decline in its net worth that will hit its bottom line.

 Berkshire’s share price fell more than 4 percent on Thursday after Apple, its largest common stock investment, slashed its revenue forecast after demand fell in China and fewer customers upgraded their iPhones.
 Apple slid as much as 10 percent.